This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Tick Repellent Clothing And Repellents

-This means that if you are in heavily infested tick territory you should also use topical bug repellents for complete and all-round protection.
+Wearing clothing treated with permethrin provides effective protection against nasty bloodsuckers.
+If you are in heavily infested tick territory maybe you want to use topical bug repellents for complete and all-round protection.